jsspec/jsspec.github.io/index.md

 ## Limitations
 To provide this capability, the `set` and `subject` variables are defined on the global object.
 This means you run the risk of breaking the world if you choose the wrong variable names.
 But I'm sure this will just help you choose better names. ;) In reality, `JSSpec` doesn't allow you to overwrite an existing global variable.
 This doesn't save you if your application code sets some object on global.
 Of course, assigning to global in production code is a pretty bad idea anyway.

 The ecosystem is not yet complete.
-The system does not yet have beforeEach, or afterEach hooks.
+The system does not yet have shared contexts or shared examples.

 Eventually there will be an expectation library to complement `JSSpec`.
 For now, `chai.expect` (or any similar assertion library) works fine.